Triplany/VAL_protocol/PROTOCOL_FLOW.md

 Developer diagnostics
 - The library has compile-time gated logging to help analyze sequences like resume verify and ACK retries.
 Enable it by setting `VAL_LOG_LEVEL` at build time and provide a sink via `cfg.debug.log`.

+Transport integration notes
+- The library can consult an optional `transport.is_connected` hook before blocking waits/retransmits to fail fast on disconnects.
+If the hook is absent, it assumes connected.
+- After control packets (HELLO, DONE, EOT, ERROR), the library may call an optional `transport.flush` hook to reduce latency.
+Absent the hook, flush is a no‑op.

 ## Implemented pre‑1.0 changes (mid‑stream recovery)